Allan Gardens: History

 The park emerged as a popular gathering ground for protest during the mid-20th century, with the Workers' Ex-Servicemen's League first staging a protest at the park on 16 August 1933, in order to protest the treatment of veterans from the First World War during the Great Depression.
 Attempts were made by the Toronto Police Service to disperse the 1,000 person crowd, citing a by-law that restricted public protests to three designated public parks in the city.
 The by-law was later revised to include all parks after anti-war poets held "unauthorized readings" at the park during the 1960s.
 After rumours that a Nazi rally would take place at the park, an anti-Nazi crowd formed at the park on 31 May 1965, and eight individuals were beaten by a crowd after they were mistaken for neo-Nazis.

 In 2003, the University of Toronto and Toronto-Dominion Bank financed the construction of a sixth greenhouse for the conservatory, named the Children's Horticultural Conservatory.
-The greenhouse was built by the university in order to house specimens held at the university's old greenhouse on College Street (relocated to Allan Gardens as site was needed for the Leslie Dan Faculty of Pharmacy Building).
+The greenhouse was built by the university in order to house specimens held at the university's old greenhouse on College Street (relocated to Allan Gardens since the site was needed for the Leslie Dan Faculty of Pharmacy Building).
 The park was also among several municipal parks occupied by protesters during the 2010 G20 Toronto summit protests.